 As a result of this, the body creates the molecule ATP.
 When you have more ATP, the body can perform better during exercise.
 Sounds a little confusing?
 Don't worry, the body does most of the work for us, we just need to supply the good stuff.

 The body is extremely complex, and these processes are constantly occurring without us realising.
 When you introduce a creatine supplement, you’re giving your body a little bit more to work with.
-Our bodies do so much for us, we might as well give it a helping hand!
+The body does so much for us, we might as well give it a helping hand!

 The Benefits of Creatine

 So, what’s all the fuss about?
 Why are so many athletes incorporating creatine into their regimes?
 Having these additional stores of energy can improve health and physical performance in several ways.

 - Overall support in reaching desired body composition

 When you take a creatine supplement your muscles are able to handle more volume and mass.
 Essentially, you can train harder for longer.
 So yes, creatine does help with muscle growth!
 Creatine can be especially great if you’ve hit a plateau and you’re needing some extra support in reaching your dream body composition goals.
 Typically, when you’re struggling to gain muscle, the body has adapted to the exercises you’re doing and the weight you’re doing them at.